pauldougan/hello-steampipe/docs/deployment-notes.md

 ✘ deploy service hello-steampipe to environment test: deploy service: stack hello-steampipe-test-hello-steampipe did not complete successfully and exited with status ROLLBACK_COMPLETE
 make: *** [deploy] Error 1
 ```

+# #2 Deploy to ECS/Fargate (request driven web service)

+> this works

+- Ensure you are on the GDS VPN
+- Assume role into paas-experiments-admin